Eremano/GameGuessNumber/README.md

 Console game "Guess the Number" in C++ using object-oriented programming.

-Limited attempts (5 by default),
+Limited attempts (10 by default),
 "Higher/Lower" hints,
-Russian language support,
+Russian and english language

 Just copy the code and paste it into Visual Studio to play!
 No Visual studio? play online! https://replit.com/@Eremano/GameGuessNumber